 - B-paper lender

 - Asset-based Loan

 Even though the requirements for home buying for a business owner may be stricter, it is not impossible.
 The key is to plan ahead and consider how to improve your business income.
-Whether that is through forgoing some deductions or expenses to improve your cash flow, to changing how you report income designated for your personal expenses.
+Whether that is through forgoing some deductions or expenses to improve your cash flow or changing how you report income designated for your personal expenses.
 Either way, talk with your CPA on how to report your business income and the tax implications with that.

 Next, start searching for a lender that will work with you.
 If you start early, the lender can help you build and prepare.
-In the process you will develop a long-term relationship, that, in the end, will prove to be invaluable.
+In the process you will develop a long-term relationship that, in the end, will prove to be invaluable.